Read all about Benjamin Moore Beach Glass, plus see 15+ real homes that use it!

 Don’t forget the finish!
 For bathrooms the perfect sheen is either an eggshell or satin.
 Why?
 We’ll tell you in this post about paint sheen.

-Beach Glass has enough saturation that it can hold its own, but it’s not so dark that it looks too dark in low lighting situations such as this hallway and bathroom from Houzz.
+Beach Glass has enough saturation that it can hold its own, but it’s not so dark that it looks too dark in low lighting situations such as this hallway and bathroom shared by S Montanari on Houzz.

-Ahhh, this bathroom from Houzz feels like it belongs beachfront.
+Ahhh, this bathroom from Interiology Design Group via Houzz feels like it belongs beachfront.
 It’s so tranquil that I could spend all day right there.
 Where’s the bathtub?

 Other Spaces Featuring BM Beach Glass

-Last but not least, Beach Glass looking glorious here as a clean, inviting palette for a laundry room.
+Last but not least, Beach Glass looking glorious here as a clean, inviting palette for a laundry room, like this amazing one from Sims Hilditch via Houzz.
 One could imagine that a room this pretty could even make the laundry chore just a little more enjoyable.

 I hope that after reading this post that you love Benjamin Moore Beach Glass almost as much as I do!
 This cool-leaning muted blue-green looks stunning in many rooms.